pylebecq/necrosis-twow/README.md

 When left-clicking on a specific stone, or when middle-clicking the Stones menu button, Necrosis will create the select stone if you don't have one, or will use the selected stone if you already have one in your bags.

+#### Changes

+- Updated the icons of the Healthstone, Spellstone, and Soulstone.

 ### 1.5.2a

 #### Oct 11, 2025